 Howth is an old fishing village that is now part of the greater Dublin suburbs.
-It is located on a peninsula north of Dublin Bay and is a favorite day trip destination for city dwellers, especially on a sunny day.
+It is located on a peninsula north of Dublin Bay and is a favourite day trip destination for city dwellers, especially on a sunny day.
 Howth is only a 15-minute train ride from Dublin city center, but coming out of the small train station feels like being hundreds of kilometres away from the city.

 And the reason why I particularly wanted to come to Howth is because there is a nice trail following the cliffs by the sea.
 So as soon as I came out of the train station, I walked along the marina towards the cliffs of the peninsula.
 The tourist kiosk offers maps of the four proposed walking routes, so I grab one of these maps on the way, opting to follow the shortest route (6 km).